lucascompython/zigup/README.md

 ## How does it work?

 It downloads the latest version of master branch from the [official download page](https://ziglang.org/download/) and replaces the current installation with the new one.
 It's that simple.
+For `ZLS`, it makes the same request that the [official ZLS download page](https://zigtools.org/zls/install/) makes to its API, to then download the latest version.
 For Linux symlinks are created in `/usr/local/bin/zig` and `/usr/local/bin/zls` to the `zig` and `zls` binary respectively.
 For Windows the `PATH` environment variable is updated to include the `zig` and `zls` path.